sebschlicht/mw-extension-MOOC/README.md

 # MOOC

 The Massive Open Online Course (MOOC) extension allows to create, maintain and attend online courses in a user-friendly way.
-It enhances (or rather replaces) the user interface of the MediaWiki, in order to offer the relevant functions to the user.
+It introduces the *Course* namespace where the MediaWiki user-interface is enhanced, in order to offer the relevant functions to the user.

 ## Installation